ethereum/ethereum-org-website/src/content/community/research/index.md

 ### UX/UI

-For Ethereum to onboard more people the UX/UI must be improved.
-This requires designers and UI and product experts to re-examine the design of wallets and apps.
+To onboard more people onto Ethereum, the ecosystem must improve the UX/UI.
+This will require designers and product experts to re-examine the design of wallets and apps.

 #### Background reading